ingakv/stack-interpreter/README.md

 - Does it pass the tests?
 - Does normal mode and REPL mode work as specified?
 - Is the readme well written?
-- Are the files organized
+- Are the files organized?
 - Does the program print useful errors to the user?
 - Are the commit messages descriptive